Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 and the calm is deep where the quiet waters flow

-The Golden Carp Tower of Lanling reigned over the peak it was perched upon in obvious show of power.
+The Golden Carp Tower of Lanling reigned over the peak it was perched upon in an obvious show of power.
 It gave out the same impression of grandeur and timeless magnificence that Qishan’s Nightless City did, something neither the Lotus Pier nor the Cloud Recesses had ever reached for.
 Perhaps Qinghe’s Unclean Realm did as well; perhaps this foothold of the last great cultivation sect also towered overland, its masters greedy for renown, but Wei Wuxian doubted it.

 The city laid under the Tower was flourishing, too.
 Colorful and noisy, threaded with quick mountain rivers flowing downstream in a hurry, trodden upon by merchants and craftsmen in a flurry of voices.
 But there was no mistaking the distance put between those people and the golden gate of the Jin clan’s household.
 Wei Wuxian and Jiang Cheng were arrested at the foot of hundreds of stairsteps leading to the great halls.
-They were asked to dismount their horses by a pair of alpha women clad in golden robes.
+They were asked to dismount their horses by a pair of qianyuan women clad in golden robes.

 “Damn Jin Guangshan,” Jiang Cheng muttered as they started their ascension.